 Dessert at the Goo Goo Shop.
 On top of a well-stocked general store, Goo Goo’s dessert bar features shakes, pies, cheesecakes and more—all made with the ingredients.
 Verdict?
 I want that Salty Southerner shake all day, every day.

 Late night in East Nashville.
-Five Points, home to Bar No. 308, the Basement East and the Crying Wolf, is one of my favorite areas for a more low-key weekend night.
+Grab dinner at Treehouse in Five Points, which is also home to Bar No. 308, the Basement East and the Crying Wolf—and one of my favorite areas for a more low-key weekend night.
 If you feel like you can’t come to Nashville without venturing downtown to Broadway (don’t do it!), then you can easily hop from Five Points over to The Stage and Robert’s Western World late, late night from there.
 Steer clear of Tootsie’s and Honky Tonk Central—just trust me on this.

 Late, late, late night at Acme Feed & Seed.
 OK, so I lied: There’s one reason I’d go down to Broadway on the weekend and that’s after the crowds have subsided at Acme (so 1am or later).
 This riverfront spot is my favorite of all the honky tonks with its roomy four levels, rooftop views and kick-ass cocktails to boot.